1. The Current AI Landscape

 Microsoft’s strategy creates an ecosystem across the following

-Product integration ensures that customers experience the same CX across Microsoft’s ecosystem and ensures there is no disruption to workflows and productivity.
+Product integration ensures that customers experience the same CX across Microsoft’s ecosystem, and this guarantees no disruption to workflows and productivity

 4. Data and Financial Backing

-Microsoft’s financial strength and data-driven approach underpin its AI strategy.
+Microsoft’s financial strength and data-driven approach underpin its AI strategy, with FY25 results reflecting robust cloud and AI momentum amid $80 billion in capital expenditures.

 4.1 Financial Performance Metrics